GrottoPress/shield/docs/11-OAUTH.md

    end
    ```

-   You may need to add `CurrentUser::OauthAuthorizations::NewPage` in `src/pages/current_user/oauth_authorizations/new_page.cr`, containing your *authorization* form.
+   You may need to add `Oauth::Authorization::NewPage` in `src/pages/oauth/authorization/new_page.cr`, containing your *authorization* form.

-   The form should be `POST`ed to `CurrentUser::OauthAuthorizations::Create`, with the following **nested** parameters, preferrably as hidden input fields with allow/deny button(s):
+   The form should be `POST`ed to `Oauth::Authorization::Create`, with the following **nested** parameters, preferrably as hidden input fields with allow/deny button(s):

    - `client_id : String`
    - `code_challenge : String?` (Required for public clients)